uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 [This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/property-business-api) allows a developer to:

+* list, retrieve, create or amend an individual’s UK property Income & Expenses Period Summaries
+* retrieve, create, amend or delete an individual’s UK Property Annual Submissions
-* list, retrieve create or amend a customer’s Foreign Property Income & Expenditure Period Summaries
+* list, retrieve, create or amend an individual's Foreign Property Income & Expenses Period Summaries
-* retrieve, create, amend or delete a customer’s Foreign Property Annual Summary
+* retrieve, create, amend or delete an individual's Foreign Property Annual Summary

+**From 22 March 2022, this API will be at V2.0.
+On 14 April 2022, V1.0 was deprecated and cannot be subscribed to any longer.
+However, V1.0 can still be called if the subscription was made before this status change.**

 ### Self Assessment API